How Schema Markup Helps You Gain or Enhance a Google Knowledge Panel

 Block Three Mobile Knowledge Panel

 The first step to getting a local knowledge panel for your company is to create a Google Business Profile account.
 Google Business Profile (GBP) is the catalyst for a local knowledge panel to show in search results.
 Once created, you can verify that you’re the owner of that business and start adding in any relevant information that you want to display in Google search.
 Your Google Business Profile can show your company’s phone number, customer ratings and reviews, address, hours, and more!
-This information can also be shown in your local knowledge panel.
+This information is also shown in your local knowledge panel.

 Structured Data for Local Knowledge Panels